jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 When the keyword __abstract__ from other languages is applied to a class, it means that you *might* inherit from the class, or better said: you cannot just reference the class, the reference might merge with its container.
 It is also called __MustInherit__.

-In Encircle this gets the following preliminary notation:
+In Circular this gets the following preliminary notation:

 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.016.png)